L-R)

 The fact is, China and Russia and Iran already invoke sovereignty and already hobble the Internet on their territories without having even to resort to the ITU as a stalking horse.

-As they did with the Duban Final Declaration, which they didn't sign (and there was indeed objectionable language in that declaration that unfairly singled out Israel, and there were other problems), the US simply announced at a certain point that it was walking out.
+So when these bad actors tried to internationalize their bad practices at home, the US simply announced at a certain point that it was walking out -- as they did with the World Conference Against Racism Final Declaration in Durban, which they didn't sign (and there was indeed objectionable language in that declaration that unfairly singled out Israel, and there were other problems).

 But I submit that even in Durban, they could have done more to fix what was ultimately a placement problem more than a language problem, and even with this very flawed ITU document, they could have gotten in much, much earlier with the attitude that they would participate and fix, instead of disrupt, grandstand, and then not fix at the last minute because the Europeans would wimp out on them.
 This happens over and over again, but it's fixable when the US decides to do the following: